Most probable path of an active Brownian particle: Extremum conditions for an ellipsoidal ABP

-which the most probable paths must obey.
-Here, we have introduced the length and time scales as $L=\sqrt{D_\parallel/D_\mathrm r}$ and $\tau=L/U$, respectively, as well as the nondimensional positions, $\bar x=x/L$ and $\bar y=y/L$, and the aspect ratio, $\lambda=D_\parallel/D_\perp$.
-It is also known that $\lambda$ may vary in the range of $1/2\le\lambda\le2$ for the thermal fluctuations of a normal ellipsoidal body~\cite{KKbook}. $\bar V_x$ and $\bar V_y$ represent the nondimensional initial velocities determined by the final conditions.
-When $\lambda=1$, these are reduced to the symmetric spherical case as of Eqs.~(\ref{MPPE-x})-(\ref{MPPE-th}).
+which must be obeyed by the most probable paths.
+Here, we introduced the length and time scales as $L=\sqrt{D_\parallel/D_\mathrm r}$ and $\tau=L/U$, respectively; further, we introduced the nondimensional positions as $\bar x=x/L$ and $\bar y=y/L$ and the aspect ratio as $\lambda=D_\parallel/D_\perp$. $\lambda$ may vary in the range of $1/2\le\lambda\le2$ for the thermal fluctuations of a normal ellipsoidal body~\cite{KKbook}. $\bar V_x$ and $\bar V_y$ represent the nondimensional initial velocities determined by the final conditions.
+When $\lambda=1$, Eqs.~(\ref{MPPEell-x})--(\ref{MPPEell-th}) were reduced to the symmetric spherical case as Eqs.~(\ref{MPPE-x})--(\ref{MPPE-th}).
+Using Eqs.~(\ref{MPPEell-x}) and (\ref{MPPEell-y}), we rewrite Eq.~(\ref{MPPEell-th}) as follows: